 And that might still be the case even if you managed to achieve sales of over half a million pounds in the last financial year, as Alana did with Ridiculously Rich.

 “I still find the boardroom meetings quite terrifying to be honest!”
-Alana admits.
+Alana admitted.
 “If we have a month we’ve not done as quite as well I’d hope, I massively overthink how the meeting is going to go.

 “He’ll never have a go, but it’s always like, ‘How can we improve on this and take it to the next level?’
 He will put pressure on because I think he knows if he does we’ll keep moving forward.”